ubuntu-mate/ubuntu-mate.org/pages/ubuntu-mate-1510-presskit.md

   * Updated [Ubuntu MATE Plymouth boot animation](https://www.youtube.com/watch?v=fANsyzPcXyM).
   * Updated the themes so GTK3 applications with Header Bars now have traditional window decorations.
   * Updated the `ubuntu-mate-core` and `ubuntu-mate-desktop` tasks/meta-packages so a *basic* Ubuntu MATE system can be installed from the `mini.iso` using just the `ubuntu-mate-core` package.
+  * Updated Plank to 0.10.1 which has **icon zooming and improved window dodging**.
+  * Updated key bindings for MATE, Marco and Compiz so they are consistent and mostly the same as Unity.
+    * Documented in the the Getting Started section of Ubuntu MATE Welcome.
-  * Updated **Blueman to 2.0 and BlueZ 5.35** which brings many Bluetooth improvements and fixes.
+  * Upgraded to **Blueman 2.0 and BlueZ 5.35** which brings *many* Bluetooth improvements and fixes.

 <div align="center">
   <img src="/gallery/PressKit-1510/03_Bluetooth_Devices.png" title="Bluetooth Devices"><br />
-  <b>Blueman 2.0 - Improved Bluetooth support, including Bluetooth tethering and audio improvements.</b>
+  <b>Blueman 2.0 - Improved Bluetooth support, including Bluetooth network tethering and audio improvements.</b>
 </div>
 <br />

-  * Updated Plank to 0.10.1 which has icon zooming and improved window dodging.
-  * Updated key bindings for MATE, Marco and Compiz so they are consistent and mostly the same as Unity.
-    * Documented in the the Getting Started section of Ubuntu MATE Welcome.
   * Refined the default application handlers.
-  * Refined menus, removing clutter and duplicate entries with improve Control Center categorisations.
+  * Refined menus.
+Removed clutter and duplicate entries with improved categorisations.
   * Improved support for iOS devices.
   * ...and many other minor improvements and bug fixes.